-You will take your work to the next level, learning how to best present, revise and strengthen your personal story.
-We will address all elements of personal non-fiction, with an emphasis on shorter (non-book-length) pieces: personal essays, lyrical essays, memoir, opinion pieces, flash non-fiction, first-person reports, personal narrative and more, doing all that we can to understand the different forms and to help your story sing.
+In this workshop, you will take your memoir-writing to the next level, learning how to best present, revise and strengthen your personal story.
+We will address all elements of personal non-fiction, with an emphasis on shorter (non-book-length) pieces: personal essays, lyrical essays, memoir, first-person narrative and more, doing all that we can to understand the different forms and to help your story sing.

 This is a hands-on, engaged workshop.
 Writers will share work each week and will be encouraged to provide feedback.
 The aim of this workshop is to strengthen, polish and finish pieces with a goal of publication.